MazharUmutYilmaz/MazharUmutYilmaz/README.md

 -->
 <h1 align="center">Hi there 👋, I'm Mazhar</h1>
 <h3 align="center">A passionate python developer and Requirements Engineer from Turkey</h3>
-<h3 align="center">🔭 I’ve been developing applications and trading stocks and crypto primarily (during off-hours) for a variety of fields such as Language Learning, Trading etc...</h3>
+<h3 align="center">🔭 I’ve been developing applications for a variety of fields such as Language Learning, Trading etc.. (during off-hours) and trading stocks and crypto primarily (during off-hours) .</h3>
 <h3 align="center">🔭 Softwareentwicklung mit Python</h3>